VinhAlth/VinhAlth/README.md

 I'm a passionate AI enthusiast with a solid background in **Artificial Intelligence, Machine Learning**, and **Deep Learning**.
-My interests include **NLP**, **Computer Vision**, **LLM**, **information retrieval**, and **generative AI** Driven by curiosity and a desire to build meaningful systems, I enjoy working on projects that serve social needs and enhance user experiences.
-Always eager to learn and contribute to meaningful AI applications.
+My interests include **NLP**, **Computer Vision**, **LLM**, **information retrieval**, and **generative AI** Always eager to learn and contribute to meaningful AI applications.

 ---